 Equation 4.b forms an equality constraint - for any rating category, the sum of the probabilities of migrating from the particular category to any other non-default category, plus the probability of default of the category should at all times equal 1.
-A principal concern is the integrity of partial derivatives measured during optimization, in the wake of this equality constraint.
-Given that partial derivatives are measured by small coefficient steps during optimization, it may essentially imply non-conformance to or a relaxation or violation of the equality constraint, and it may in turn imply the partial derivatives measured are distorted, particularly given the sensitivity of their measurement.
+A principal concern is the integrity of partial derivatives measured during optimization, in the wake of this equality constraint - given the way partial derivatives are measured during optimization, it may essentially imply non-conformance to or a relaxation of the equality constraint, and it may in turn imply the partial derivatives measured are distorted.
 If the equality constraint must be met not to distort the measurement of partial derivatives of the migration probability coefficients, it implies the basic assumption of coefficient independence does not hold.
-Thus, it becomes a question of whether it is permissible to assume coefficient independence during measurement of partial derivatives as part of optimization.
+Thus, it becomes a question of whether it is permissible to assume coefficient independence during measurement of partial derivates as part of optimization.

 In light of this, it is suggested that, instead of modelling and optimizing migration probability coefficients directly, delta coefficients are rather used to model and optimize rating category migration probabilities.
-For this purpose, all rating migrations are sub-classified as primary or x-to-x migration, or secondary or x-to-y migration.
+For this purpose, all rating migrations are sub-classified as primary or x-to-x migration, and secondary or x-to-y migration.
 Primary or x-to-x migration involves the particular rating category maintaining its rating; secondary or x-to-y migration involves the rating category migrating to a different rating category, including default.
 A particular delta coefficient then depicts the net movement or change between the primary or x-to-x migration and the corresponding secondary or x-to-y migration of the associated rating category.
 Therefore, only x-to-y migration probabilities are assigned delta coefficients.
-The intermediate or end probability of any x-to-y migration equals its initial probability - taken from the initial solution - plus its delta coefficient (equation 5.a). x-to-x migration probabilities are not assigned delta coefficients directly, but obtain their intermediate and end probabilities from the sum of the x-to-y migration delta coefficients (equation 5.b), that can also be seen as depicting net movement out of the primary migration probability coefficient.
-In other words, according to equation 5, a positive (negative) delta coefficient implies x-to-x migration increases (decreases), and the corresponding x-to-y migration decreases (increases) by the same quantity.
-This way, the mentioned equality constraint of equation 4.b is met at all times, also when measuring partial derivatives.
+The intermediate or end value of any x-to-y migration probability equals its initial value - emanating from the initial solution - plus its delta coefficient (equation 5.a). x-to-x migration probabilities are not assigned delta coefficients directly, but obtain their intermediate and end values from the sum of the x-to-y migration delta coefficients (equation 5.b), that can also be seen as depicting net movement out of the primary migration probability coefficient.
+In other words, according to equation 5, a positive delta coefficient implies x-to-x migration increases, and the corresponding x-to-y migration decreases, and vice versa.
+This way, the mentioned equality constraint is met at all times, also when measuring partial derivatives.

-In equation set 5, $P{m \to n}^{mig|start}$ is the initial rating migration probability; $P{m \to n}^{mig|end}$ is the end rating migration probability; $\Delta P{m \to n}^{mig}$ is the rating migration delta between primary rating category m and secondary migration migration delta between primary rating category m and secondary rating category n; $P{m \to n}^{mig}$ and $P{m \to default}^{mig}$ depict x-to-y migration of rating category m; $P{m \to m}^{mig}$ depict x-to-x migration of rating category m.
+$P{m\to n}^{mig|start}$ is the initial rating migration probability; $P{m\to n}^{mig|end}$ is the end rating migration probability;

+$\Delta P{m \to n}^{mig}$ is the rating migration delta between primary rating category mand secondary rating category n; $P{m \to n}^{mig}$ and $P{m \to default}^{mig}$ depict x-to-y migration of rating category m; $P{m \to m}^{mig}$ depict x-to-x migration of rating category m.